Nowadays, assessments are commonly used in almost every industry. For example, more than 80% of companies have used some form of skills assessments.

 Indaba provides a lot of text-based information, which is good, but there is a danger of information overload.
 Consequently, the reader might lose interest.
 The report is text-heavy and uses a small font which has a negative influence on the readability.

 Make sure that, when you generate a PDF with variable text (i.e. text that varies according to the answers the respondent gave in the assessment), you take the presence of headers and footers into account.
-As you can see here below, a part of the text disappears beyond the footer.
+As you can see above, a part of the text disappears beyond the footer.

 BDC is a Canadian business development bank.
 It’s a financial institution devoted exclusively to entrepreneurs.
 They help create and develop Canadian businesses through financing, consulting services and securitization, with a focus on small and medium-sized enterprises.